jyutzler/Bridge-Systems/system.md

 A 1/1 bid generally shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.

 #### 1♦
-A diamond suit is skipped in favor of a major unless the hand is strong enough to force to game.
+A diamond suit is automatically skipped in favor of a major unless the hand is strong enough to force to game.
 1♦ may also show a balanced 6-8 points and a desire for opener to declare 1NT.

 #### 1NT
 1NT shows a balanced 8–10 points and denies a four-card major.